US hits Syria’s elite with new economic and travel sanctions

-WASHINGTON (AP) — The Trump administration on Wednesday ramped up pressure on Syrian President Bashar Assad and his inner circle with a raft of new economic and travel sanctions for human rights abuses and blocking a settlement of the country’s conflict.
+WASHINGTON (AP) — The Trump administration on Wednesday increased the pressure on Syrian President Bashar Assad, his wife, Asma, and his inner circle with new economic and travel penalties for human rights abuses and blocking a settlement of the country’s bloody nine-year conflict.

-The State Department and the Treasury said 39 Syrian individuals, including Assad and his wife, had been designated for the new sanctions.
-Others include members of the extended Assad family, senior military leaders and business executives.
-Many of those on the list were already subject to U.S. sanctions, but the penalties also target non-Syrians who do business with them.
+The State Department said it had designated 39 Syrian individuals, including the Assads, as well as members of their extended family, military leaders and business executives.
+Many were already subject to U.S. sanctions, but the penalties also target non-Syrians who do business with them.

+Separately, the Treasury Department said it has imposed penalties on 24 individuals, companies and government agencies that “are actively supporting the corrupt reconstruction efforts” of Assad.

+Syria’s foreign ministry said the measures were a violation of international law and showed that U.S. officials were behaving like “gangs and bandits.”
+The Assad government also accused the U.S. of hypocrisy, saying that in light of the recent domestic unrest across America, the United States should be “the last to utter words about human rights.”

-One newcomer to the U.S. blacklist is Assad’s wife, Asma, had not been previously targeted but was hit for becoming what the State Department said is “one of Syria’s most notorious war profiteers.”
+Asma Assad, who had not been previously targeted, was cited as becoming what the State Department said was “one of Syria’s most notorious war profiteers.”
+She has increasingly sought to centralize all charity work under her aegis and the Syria Trust for Development, where most foreign aid for postwar reconstruction is channeled.

 The sanctions are the result of legislation known as the Caesar Syria Civilian Protection Act, named after the pseudonym of a Syrian policeman who turned over photographs of thousands of victims of torture by the Assad government.

-Note: This story has been corrected to reflect that the name of the Washington-based organization is the Syria Justice and Accountability Center, not the Syria Center for Justice and Accountability.